ian-ross/nordic-tools/doc/platformio-zephyr.md

 2. The Zephyr documentation for their Bluetooth library isn't all that good.
 This is kind of the flip side of the wide support for a lot of complex subsystems within Zephyr.
-It's already a pretty huge effort to get something like Zephyr going.
+It's already a huge effort to get something like Zephyr going.
 To document everything in detail multiplies that effort by a non-trivial factor.
 That means that some areas just have sparse Doxygen-like documentation.
 The Bluetooth library has a set of macros for setting up GATT profiles, and it would have been useful to have some sort of tutorial documentation for how to use them.
 Instead I "guessed and messed", based on the example code I found in the Zephyr install.
 (At least there's a fair amount of example code!)

 Point #1 here obviously neutralises any serious complaining I could do about point #2!
 I've not reviewed all of the Zephyr documentation, but